Vesalius Biocapital I

 Amakem is a kinase platform company focusing on ophthalmology and is developing new treatments for serious eye conditions.
 Amakem's product pipeline is based on its unique ‘Localized Drug Action' platform which is designed to generate safe and effective novel kinase inhibitors that minimize systemic exposure with the aim of reducing side effects.

-ProFibrix B.V., a biotech company, creates, develops, and markets products for the hemostasis and regenerative medicine markets.
-Its products include Fibrocaps, a dry powder topical hemostat and tissue sealant based on a mixture of fibrinogen and thrombin, which stops acute and severe bleeding during surgery or in connection with trauma injury.
-The company also provides a sterilized single-use delivery device to deliver Fibrocaps to the target tissue area without the need to manipulate the wound in a surgical environment.
-It offers its products based on human fibrinogen, a natural blood protein for haemostasis, blood clotting, and tissue repair and healing.
-ProFibrix B.V. was founded in 2004
+ProFibrix B.V. is a biotech company founded in 2004 that specializes in the development and marketing of products for the hemostasis and regenerative medicine markets.
+The company’s primary product, Fibrocaps, is a dry powder topical hemostat and tissue sealant made from a combination of fibrinogen and thrombin, aimed at stopping acute and severe bleeding during surgical procedures or following traumatic injuries.
+ProFibrix also provides a sterilized single-use delivery device designed to apply Fibrocaps directly to the target tissue, minimizing disruption to the wound.
+The company’s products leverage human fibrinogen, a natural blood protein, to enhance hemostasis, blood clotting, and tissue repair.

 Complix is a biopharmaceutical company dedicated to the discovery and development of Alphabodies™, a new class of therapeutics designed to target challenging disease targets.
 These Alphabodies™ exhibit high affinity for a variety of disease targets, particularly those that are difficult to access with traditional antibodies or other protein-based therapies.
 The unique stability and versatility of Alphabodies™ allow for alternative non-injectable delivery methods, enhancing their potential in therapeutic applications.
 The company's pipeline focuses on intracellular targets significant in cancer, autoimmunity, and viral diseases, aiming to combine the effectiveness of biologics with the cell-penetrating capabilities and stability characteristic of small molecules.